Visperi/WinampRPC/README.md

 1. Ensure you meet the requirements
 2. Download the files and place them in the same directory
 3. (*optional*) Set up some custom assets
-4. Run main.py while using Winamp
+4. Run main.py while using Winamp and Discord

 ## Custom assets